6 Most Common Stink Bugs In Wisconsin

 • Alternating Colors Along Legs & Edges

-2. Green Stink Bug (Chinavia hilaris)
+2. Green Stink Bug (Chinavia Hilaris)

 With its vibrant green coloration, the Green Stink Bug is easily distinguishable among Wisconsin's stink bug population.
 While it primarily feeds on fruits and vegetables, it can also be found in gardens and ornamental plants.
 This native stink bug species reproduces throughout the warmer months, with nymphs undergoing several molts before reaching maturity.